rackerlabs/rackspace-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 Click **Create Server** and the Cloud Server build process begins.
 While it builds, a popup displays your Cloud Server password.
 Record this information for future reference.
 Dismiss the popup window and wait for the server build to complete.
-Write down IP address for the server after it becomes available.
+Write down the IP address for the server after it becomes available.

 ### Install Open MPI